Street art in Sarajevo: Ultras street art

 The Ultras subculture is a type of football fan renowned for ultra-fanatical support.
 The subculture is predominantly tied to association football, with members following association football teams.
 Sarajevo's two major football clubs, FK Sarajevo and FK Željezničar both have organized Ultras groups, with the former being supported by Horde Zla and the latter being supported by Manijaci.
-Both groups have partaken in the creation of numerous examples in of street art that can be found across the city.
+Both groups have partaken in the creation of numerous examples of street art that can be found across the city.

 War memorials

 Large colourful murals and images decorate some of the derelict and crumbling walls of Sarajevo's suburbs, acting to commemorate victims of the war or to distract people from the unrepaired damage.

 Sarajevo Rose

 A Sarajevo Rose is a concrete scar caused by a mortar shell's explosion that was later filled with red resin.
 Mortar rounds landing on concrete create a unique fragmentation pattern that looks almost floral in arrangement.
 Because Sarajevo was a site of intense urban warfare and suffered thousands of shell explosions during the Siege of Sarajevo, the marked concrete patterns are a unique feature to the city.
 Throughout the city, explosion marks have been filled with red resin to mark where mortar explosions resulted in one or more deaths.